dijawn/rps-game/README.md

     Declare the function, game(), as a self executing function Initialize the variable playerSelection and assign it to a prompt requestin user choice

+Step 4: Create 3 buttons representing each of the three options.
+When the user clicks a button, their choice is run through the function from above and return the result when compared to a randomly generated computer selection.